-The COVID-19 Clinical Research Center is a standalone research facility for the conduct of phase 1-3 clinical trials to find effective treatments for SARS-CoV-2-positive study participants.
+The COVI0-19 Clinical Research Center, or CCRC, is a standalone research facility for the conduct of phase 1-3 clinical trials to find effective therapeutics and interventions for SARS-CoV-2, the virus that causes COVID-19.
 The CCRC offers the opportunity for collaboration by virologists, immunologists, epidemiologist, translational and physician scientists to apply their expertise to determine safe and effective therapies in partnership with health care providers, research institutes, and the biotech/pharmaceutical industry.

-It will take a collaborative effort of researchers, scientists, health care providers and study participants to work together in stopping this pandemic.
-As a treatment and prevention resource, the Clinical Research Center will incorporate a diverse population of study participants in novel intervention and therapeutic trials to help in the local and international effort to deliver cures faster.
+It will take a collaborative effort of researchers, scientists, health care providers and study participants to work together in stopping the COVID-19 pandemic.
+As a treatment and prevention resource, the CCRC will incorporate a diverse population of study participants to help in the local and international effort to deliver cures faster and prevent future outbreaks.

-The COVID-19 Clinical Research Center aims to collaborate with research partners who are developing and testing novel interventions, to treat infection early and effectively.
-We seek area health care colleagues who share our drive to innovate, collaborate, and save lives to both identify participants and conduct clinical trials.
-The COVID-19 pandemic is placing a great burden on health care systems.
-We aim to lessen this burden by treating infection early after the development of symptoms for these reasons:
+The COVID-19 Clinical Research Center aims to collaborate with research partners who are developing and testing novel interventions to effectively treat the infection early and address post-acute symptoms, as well as prophylaxis methods to aid in infection prevention for those who may not be able to mount an adequate response to vaccines.
+Our research teams partner with area health care colleagues who share our drive to innovate, collaborate, and save lives to both identify participants and conduct clinical trials.

 Dr. Rachel Bender lgnacio serves as the Medical Director of the CCRC.
 In addition to overseeing a team of on-site clinical and support staff, she'll also be responsible for ensuring that the trials are conducted safely and with best clinical and scientific practices.
 She has overseen the scientific and operational processes for clinical trials related to COVID-19 since the start of the pandemic.
 Dr. Bender Ignacio is an assistant professor in the Division of Allergy & Infectious Diseases in the University of Washington Department of Medicine and an associate in the Hutch's Vaccine and Infectious Disease Division.